-16. OSMC are requested to comment on the draft SOTB, noting that further work will be undertaken on the design of the document.
-Looking ahead, Overview and Scrutiny have a significant opportunity to contribute to the assessment for 2018 and subsequent years by providing new insights into the lived experiences of residents.
-This could involve fieldwork and direct engagement with residents to produce case studies to supplement the data and analysis in the Assessment.
+15. Looking ahead, Overview and Scrutiny have recognised that there is a significant opportunity to contribute to the SOTB for 2018 and subsequent years by providing new insights into the lived experiences of residents.
+This could involve fieldwork and direct engagement with residents to produce case studies to supplement the data and analysis in the assessment.